ericdignum/ericdignum.github.io/_pages/cv.md

 ======
 * Bachelor of Science in Econometrics and Operations Research (Cum Laude), University of Amsterdam, 2011-2014
 * Master of Science in Econometrics (GPA 8.2/10), University of Amsterdam, 2014-2017
-* Master of Science in Teaching Mathematics (Cum Laude), University of Amsterdam, 2018-2019
+* Master of Science in Teacher Mathematics (Cum Laude), University of Amsterdam, 2018-2019
 * Ph.D in Computational Science, University of Amsterdam, 2023 (expected)